Preparing for a Jewish Funeral: A Checklist

 The following is a check list of tasks that might be delegated to others.
 See Preparing for a Jewish Funeral for more information on planning the burial.

-- If someone passes away at home or at work, call 911 first.
+- If someone dies at home or at work, call 911 first.
 Any death that occurs without a doctor or medical personnel present must be reported to the police and an investigation will be held by the coroner’s office.

-- If the person who passed away was under medical care, be certain to notify the primary care physician as soon as possible.
+- If the person who dies was under medical care, be certain to notify the primary care physician as soon as possible.
 If you do not know the physician’s name, check the deceased’s records, prescription bottles or medical bills.

-- When someone passes away in a hospital, nursing home or other care facility, the staff of the establishment will usually contact the mortuary.
+- When someone dies a hospital, nursing home or other care facility, the staff of the establishment will usually contact the mortuary.
 Some facilities require the patient to designate a mortuary as a condition of entry or care.

 - If a person is dramatically failing and death appears imminent, please inform the primary care physician that the designated mortuary will call him/her for certification purposes when death occurs.
 The acting mortuary will need to obtain the attending physician’s signature quickly in order for the funeral service establishment to secure a burial/transit permit in a timely manner.

-- If the person who passed away was an organ donor, this should be factored into the planning time frame.
+- If the person who died was an organ donor, this should be factored into the planning time frame.

 - You will need the following information when planning a funeral: the individual’s social security number, date of birth, family member names, place of birth, a Health Care Directive (if you are not the legal next of kin), Veteran’s discharge papers (form DD214) to secure a complimentary American flag for the funeral, and the number of death certificants you will need.